Resolving Grief and Loss

 Overview

-We will also use the Buddhist compassion meditation of “tong len” to further integrate and metabolize our grief.
-This helps us see grief is part of our shared humanity
+Buddhist compassion meditation (Tong Len) - to further integrate and metabolize our grief.
+This helps us see grief as part of our shared humanity

 This program is for those of us who...